-15. The recommendation requires financial institutions under the supervision of the Central Bank, t5he Supervisor of Insurance (SOI), the Financial Intelligence Unit (FIU) and the IFSC to be obligated to ensure that all customer and transaction records and information are available to all domestic competent authorities upon appropriate authority.
+11. The recommendation requires financial institutions under the supervision of the Central Bank, t5he Supervisor of Insurance (SOI), the Financial Intelligence Unit (FIU) and the IFSC to be obligated to ensure that all customer and transaction records and information are available to all domestic competent authorities upon appropriate authority.
 This requirement in accordance with FATF standards should be established in law or regulations.
-The authorities advise that paragraph 221 of the Central Bank AML/CFT Guidelines requires financial institutions to ensure that all customer and transaction records are made available, on a timely basis to domestic competent authorities upon appropriate authority.
+As noted in the previous report the authorities advised that paragraph 221 of the Central Bank AML/CFT Guidelines requires financial institutions to ensure that all customer and transaction records are made available, on a timely basis to domestic competent authorities upon appropriate authority.
 However, while this provision has the specific details of the recommendations, it is not in law or regulation as required to comply with FATF standards.
 Additionally, this guideline is only applicable to the institutions under the supervision of the Central Bank and IFSC.
+At present, the authorities advise that section 4 of the proposed amendment will adequately address this recommendation.
 As such, the Recommendation remains outstanding.